ChrisWhealy/porous_absorber/README.md

 <a name="caveat"></a>
 ## Caveat

 I realise that this app is an implementation of the ***theory*** of how acoustic absorption can be calculated.
-I cannot make any guarantee that reality will match up to the results of these calculations!
+I can make no guarantees that reality will match up to the results of these calculations!

-I havae also taken every reasonable step to ensure that the calculations are accurate to the equations and methodology documented in the book "*Acoustic Absorbers and Diffusers.
+I have also taken every reasonable step to ensure that the calculations are accurate to the equations and methodology documented in the book "*Acoustic Absorbers and Diffusers.
 Theory, Design and Practice*" by Trevor Cox and Peter D'Antonio (First Edition).
 However, this book is now in its third edition and therefore certain calculations may have been modified or revised; consequently, the graphs plotted by this tool may vary from those plotted by a tool based on the most recent version of this book.